prenticedavid/Adafruit_GC9102_kbv/README.md

 Written by Limor Fried/Ladyada for Adafruit Industries.
 MIT license, all text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_ILI9341.
-Check that the Adafruit_ILI9341 folder contains Adafruit_ILI9341.cpp and Adafruit_ILI9341.
+To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_GC9102_kbv.
+Check that the Adafruit_GC9102_kbv folder contains Adafruit_GC9102_kbv.cpp, Adafruit_GC9102_kbv.h, Adafruit_GC9106_kbv.cpp, Adafruit_GC9106_kbv.h

 Place the Adafruit_GC9102_kbv library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE